psi4/psi4/tests/plugin_libcim/doc.rst

 Note that we have included the path to the plugin directory (here, /Users/deprince/psi4/tests/) and imported the plugin.
-These commands are necesarry to call the CIM procedure via the ``energy`` function.
+These commands are necesarry to call the CIM procedure via the :py:func:`~driver.energy` function.
 Note also that we have specified a df basis even though this is not a df computation.
 The construction of the virtual orbitals in this CIM implementation uses scaled opposite-spin MP2 natural orbitals, the construction of which require df technology.
 Ideally, one should select a df basis that corresponds to the full basis, but, when no